buildkite/docs/pages/apis/rest_api/packages/packages.md

 # Packages API

-The packages tokens API lets you create and manage packages in a registry.
+The packages API endpoint lets you create and manage packages in a registry.

 ## Publish a package